NishchayAnand/software-engineering/System Design/LLD Fundamentals/OOP/Design Principles/SOLID/Interface Segregation Principle/Notes.md

 # Understanding Interface Segregation Principle

+- Says that "You should define fine-grained interfaces specific to the client that is going to use them.
+This means that it's better to have many smaller interfaces than fewer bigger interfaces."

 - States that "Clients should not be forced to depend upon interfaces that they do not use."
 - By following this principle, you prevent bloated interfaces that define methods for multiple responsibilities, and respecting it helps us also to observe the Single Responsiblity Principle.